A coach is someone who can give correction without causing resentment.

 Explain to your client that this is the kind of mindset that they must bring into every coaching session.
 It is, in fact, the kind of mindset that they must bring into every situation.
 That is after all the only way they will find the motivation they need to take the necessary steps to make positive changes in their life; which now leads us to the final order of business.

 The final order of business is to identify whether or not the client is committed to making positive changes in their life.
 Ask them to rank the following set of questions from 0 to 10:

 What is your level of desire towards making this change?

 What is your willingness to follow through with making this change?

 What is your level of commitment towards making this change?

-Your client must be at a level of seven or above for all these questions; and of course the higher the level the better.
+Your client must be at a level seven or above when responding to these questions.
+And of course, the higher the level the better.
 However, if after asking them these set of questions, you find that their level of commitment is not where it should be, then you must help them strengthen this level of commitment before moving forward.
 To do this, please have a read of How to Develop Unwavering Commitment.

 That’s basically it as far as the first coaching session goes.
 This is of course only one of many, many different ways you could conduct your first coaching session, but I hope that at least it can provide you with some direction that can help strengthen the initial bond you create with each of your clients.